icarda-git/Theory-of-Change-Tool/frontend/README.md

 # Theory of Change Tool Frontend

-This dashboard has been developed using [Diamond-React](https://www.primefaces.org/layouts/diamond-react) application framework.
+This dashboard has been developed by [SCiO](https://scio.systems) using [Diamond-React](https://www.primefaces.org/layouts/diamond-react) application framework.

 ## Requirements